MaxFrequency/MFQ/content/Podcasts/The Max Frequency Podcast/MFP07 - “A Literal Golden Mine” with Alex O’Neill.md

 URL: https://maxfrequency.net/2021/05/24/mfp-7/
 permalink: 2021/05/24/mfp-7/
 ---
+# MFP07 - “A Literal Golden Mine” with Alex O’Neill

 No fancy interview this time, Alex O’Neill joins the show to assess how the new consoles are going and share his disappointments in *The Last of Us Part II*.
 Plus, we chat about why 100 hours in *Persona* doesn’t actually feel like 100 hours.

 <audio controls>